fzumstein/python-for-excel/README.md

 > [!NOTE]
 > This is the material for the 1st edition (2021)!
-For the 2nd edition (June 2026), check out the [2nd edition repository](https://github.com/fzumstein/python-for-excel/tree/2e).
+For the 2nd edition (June 2026), check out the [2e branch](https://github.com/fzumstein/python-for-excel/tree/2e).

 # Python for Excel (O'Reilly, 2021)